CivicActions/ssp-toolkit/appendices/contingency-plan.md

 In case of a **significant** disruption, after receiving approval from our Authorizing Official, the Contractor's team will deploy a new instance of the entire system to a different region.

-## How this document works

-This plan is most effective if all core CivicActions team members know about it, remember that it exists, have the ongoing opportunity to give input based on their expertise, and keep it up to date.

-- The CivicActions team is responsible for maintaining this document and updating it as needed.
-Any change to it must be approved and peer reviewed by at least another member of the team.
-  - All changes to the plan should be communicated to the rest of the team.
-  - At least once a year, and after major changes to our systems, we review and update the plan.
-- How we protect this plan from unauthorized modification:
-  - This plan is stored in the CivicActions GitLab repository (<https://github.com/compliance/>) with authorization to modify it limited to the Incident Response Team by GitLab access controls.
-CivicActions policy is that changes are proposed by creating a merge request in GitLab and asking another team member to review the changes and approve the request.